PeterPea/TournamentReports/index.md

 ![My Verdance Decklist](Kassai.png)

 I started off the PQ season playing **Kassai**, as I mistakenly thought that there would be a strong Brute contingent.
-With the new tools Kassai has gotten recently with the **Gold Fable** and **Blood Follows Blade**, it seemed like a reasonable pick.
+With the tools Kassai has gotten recently with the **Gold Fable** and **Blood Follows Blade**, it seemed like a reasonable pick.

 I ended up going **3-3**, beating Marlynn, R Kayo, Dawnblade Dori, and losing to Marlynn, Florian, and Oscilio.